 - align on structure and interconnections between problems, diagnosis, and services

 With the goals set in mind, remember: deliverables are what we’re here for.
 As a final output, we must obtain tangible results and data, and only then the research will make an impact on the overall project.

-Set a clear timeline and agenda, but be flexible
+04. Set a clear timeline and agenda, but stay flexible

 The duration of the onsite should be correlating with the scale of the project, while encompassing enough time to conduct all the necessary activities in-person.
 It’s important to make the agenda that covers all the goals and outcomes, but also make sure to avoid the possibility of an onsite team burnout.

 For us, the more detailed your plan, the easier it will be to adjust as we go.
 Of course, there must be some wiggle room: mishaps do happen, but remember – running out of time is your worst enemy.
 If the set agenda is rushed or you consistently fail to meet activities deadlines, both the client and you will be stressed, resulting in poor outcomes.